…About buying online

 What are the delivery charges?

 These vary according to the product being sent and will show on your shopping cart at check out.
-As a guide, UK delivery Royal Mail Special is £5.95; with 24 hour courier service being £11.95.
+As a guide, UK delivery via 24 hour courier service is currently £11.95.

 What do I do if the package is damaged when it arrives?